James Sassoon, Baron Sassoon: Government and politics

-In 2002, he joined HM Treasury, becoming managing director of finance, regulation and industry, and served until 2006.
+In 2002, he joined HM Treasury as managing director of finance, regulation and industry, and served until 2006.
 Sassoon then became the chancellor's representative for promotion of the city.
 In 2007, he was named president of the Financial Action Task Force on Money Laundering, also responsible for combating terrorism financing.
 He continued in both roles until 2008.
 Sassoon received a knighthood in the 2008 New Year Honours.
 At that time, he began advising David Cameron, then the Leader of the Opposition, and George Osborne, then the Shadow Chancellor of the Exchequer, and became a member of the Shadow Cabinet's Economic Recovery Committee.

 In 2009, he wrote The Tripartite Review, a review of the adequacy of the UK's three financial regulators (the Financial Services Authority, HM Treasury and the Bank of England), especially as regards financial stability.

-In May 2010, he was named Commercial Secretary to the Treasury, a minister whose portfolio includes financial services and business.
+In May 2010, he was named Commercial Secretary to the Treasury, a minister whose portfolio included financial services and business.
 In consequence, it was announced he would be made a life peer, and on 3 June 2010 he was introduced in the House of Lords as Baron Sassoon, of Ashley Park in the County of Surrey.

 In the 2012 Cabinet reshuffle it was announced he would be replaced by Lord Deighton in January 2013 as Commercial Secretary to the Treasury and in line with Sassoon's desire to return to the private sector.

-In November 2017, he was mentioned in the Paradise Papers as one of the beneficiaries of a tax exempt Cayman Island trust fund worth $236 million in 2007, and defended its assets as being of non-UK origin contributed only by his grandmother, who had died more than 40 years prior.
+In November 2017, he was mentioned in the Paradise Papers as one of the beneficiaries of a Cayman Island trust fund worth $236 million in 2007, and defended its assets as being of non-UK origin contributed only by his grandmother, who had died more than 40 years prior.

 Personal life

-In 1981, Sassoon married Sarah Barnes, daughter of the former ambassador to Israel and the Netherlands, Sir Ernest John Ward Barnes and Lady Cynthia Barnes of Hurstpierpoint.
+In 1981, Sassoon married Sarah Barnes, daughter of the former ambassador to Israel and the Netherlands, Sir Ernest John Ward Barnes and Lady (Cynthia) Barnes of Hurstpierpoint.
 They have a son and two daughters.